moveeleven-data/kardiaflow/README.md

 This repo includes JSON definitions for batch job creation, job reset, and dashboard import via the Databricks CLI.

 📂 [`pipelines/`](pipelines/) — *Databricks Jobs + Dashboards*

-> No secrets are embedded in these files.
-See the folder's [README](pipelines/README.md) for full usage.

 ---